Is it time to replace your old filling with composite filling

 Why do I need fillings?

 Once a cavity starts, it continues to spread into the deeper parts of the tooth affecting the pulp leading to nerve damage and even an abscess.
 In the process, it destroys the tooth structure making the tooth weaker and possibly resulting in a fracture.
 Early treatment is less painful, less expensive and often preserves the tooth.
+If you feel you’ve left a cavity too long and you’re not wanting it to progress and affect any other part of your oral health, you’ll be best off scheduling an emergency dentist appointment at your earliest convenience to have your oral health checked over.

 Why do I feel discomfort after my filling?